fededri/SKIE_KMP/README.md

 # SKIE KMP
-Small project to play around with the SKIE tool for improving iOS devs experience consumir Kotlin Multiplatform code.
+Small project to play around with the SKIE tool for improving iOS devs experience consuming Kotlin Multiplatform code.